DataMapping is a specific feature of AdobeSign.

 Figure 20: Changed AdobeSign Agreement

-Then open the contact you work with and make sure that the values of Job title and City fields have been replaced with the values from signed Agreement:
+Then open the contact you are working with and make sure that the values of Job title and City fields have been replaced with the values from the signed Agreement.

 Figure 21: Changed Contacts

-Now the values for Job Title is Geologist and for Address City is South Park.
-The values have been succesfully replaced.
+Now the value for Job Title is Geologist and for Address City is South Park.
+The values have been successfully replaced.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to support@mscrm-addons.com.